bright/new-www/content/blog/meet-bright-recruitment-team.md

 ![inspiration recruitment quote ](/images/agata_rekru_team_quote.png)

-## What is you advice for potential applicants?
+## What is your advice for potential applicants?

 **Agata:** Firstly - be yourself.
 Secondly - take the recruitment process seriously.
 Book enough time and sit in a quiet place where you can talk freely.
 Thirdly - be honest.
 We are very transparent with you - be like that with us.